joedevon/axe-core/README.md

 This will create a new build for axe, called `axe.<lang>.js` and `axe.<lang>.min.js`.
 If you want to build all localized versions, simply pass in `--all-lang` instead.
 If you want to build multiple localized versions (but not all of them), you can pass in a comma-separated list of languages to the `--lang` flag, like `--lang=nl,ja`.

 To create a new translation for axe, start by running `grunt translate --lang=<langcode>`.
-This will create a json file fin the `./locales` directory, with the default English text in it for you to translate.
+This will create a json file in the `./locales` directory, with the default English text in it for you to translate.
 Alternatively, you could copy `./locales/_template.json`.
 We welcome any localization for axe-core.
 For details on how to contribute, see the Contributing section below.
 For details on the message syntax, see [Check Message Template](/docs/check-message-template.md).

 To update existing translation file, re-run `grunt translate --lang=<langcode>`.
 This will add new messages used in English and remove messages which were not used in English.